pereorga/minimalist-web-notepad/README.md

 }
 ```

-## Branches
+## Other examples

-To install it with Docker see the [docker](https://github.com/pereorga/minimalist-web-notepad/tree/docker) branch.

-A version that allows for encryption using the Web Crypto API is available at the [encryption](https://github.com/pereorga/minimalist-web-notepad/tree/encryption) branch.
+There are git branches with examples using [Docker](https://github.com/pereorga/minimalist-web-notepad/tree/docker) the [Web Crypto API](https://github.com/pereorga/minimalist-web-notepad/tree/encryption).

 ## Copyright and license